tulip-lab/open-data/CITATION.md

 Recommended repository citation:

-TULIP Lab.
-TULIP Lab Open Data Repository. https://github.com/tulip-lab/open-data.
+> TULIP Lab. *TULIP Lab Open Data Repository*. https://github.com/tulip-lab/open-data.
 Licensed under CC BY 4.0.

 If you use a specific dataset, also cite the associated paper or dataset-level citation listed in that dataset's README.